cburgdorf/grunt-html-snapshot/README.md

 ## Release History

+- 0.5.0 - Add option to set cookies.
+Also fixed a bug for scenarios where multiple instances of the tasks are being used in parallel.
 - 0.4.0 - Add more sophisticated replace functionality to transform the html output (thanks to @okcoker)
 - 0.3.0 - Escape tabs & introduced new option bodyAttr to place a custom attribute on the body
 - 0.2.1 - fixed a bug where quotes where missing from the html